Nickollay/SimpleRackApp/README.md

 where you can chose any of `year,month,day,hour,minute,second` and write them in any order.

 Returns 'Not Found' for other routs.
+Returns 'Unknown time format [...]' for not required args of 'format' param.

 ## How to start:
 ```